matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-oss-chart.md

 helm install tyk-postgres bitnami/postgresql --set "auth.database=tyk_analytics" -n tyk
 ```

-(follow notes from the installation output to get connection details and update them in `values.yaml` file)
+Follow the notes from the installation output to get connection details and update them in `values.yaml` file.

 Add following under the `global` section in `values.yaml`: